Service Can Build Career Skills

 How Does Volunteerism Build Career Skills?

 Like any real-world experience, service includes challenges and successes.
-These opportunities help a student gain skills in leadership, problem-solving, project planning and execution, fundraising and budgeting, and teamwork.
+These opportunities can help a student gain skills in leadership, problem-solving, project planning and execution, fundraising and budgeting, and teamwork.
 Other benefits include:

-- Meeting potential employers-Learning the day-to-day workings of an organization, building relationships and demonstrating competencies can be advantageous for employment opportunities
+- Meeting potential employers – Learning the day-to-day workings of an organization, building relationships and demonstrating competencies can be advantageous for employment opportunities

 - Sampling a career field without making a long-term commitment